-You can use the experiment to teach kids about endothermic reactions, acids and bases, chemical reactions, and how when acetic acid and sodium bicarbonate mix, they create carbonic acid, which quickly dissolves into carbon dioxide and water.
-But don’t worry about all the acids in this experiment, it’s completely safe for young kids to touch.
+You can use the science experiment with baking soda to teach kids about endothermic reactions, acids and bases, chemical reactions, and how when acetic acid and sodium bicarbonate mix, they create carbonic acid, which quickly dissolves into carbon dioxide and water.
+But don’t worry about all the acids in this experiment, it’s a completely safe science experiment for 1st graders and below.

 Cover the top of the ice with baking soda, food coloring, and dish soap.
 The dish soap doesn’t help the reaction, but it does help preserve the carbon dioxide and keeps the reaction going longer in this science experiment for kids.

 What Kids Learn in the Fizzing Ice Science Experiment

-The carbon dioxide is lighter than air, which causes the mixture in the science experiment with baking soda and vinegar to fizz.
+The carbon dioxide is lighter than air is, which causes the mixture in the science experiment with baking soda and vinegar to fizz.
 Once all the carbon dioxide escapes, all that is left in the container is sodium acetate and water.
-This is why eventually, no matter how much more vinegar that you add, the mixture will no longer react.
+No matter how much more vinegar you add, the mixture will no longer react.